Pack3tL0ss/ConsolePi/README.md

 # What's New

 Prior Changes can be found in the - [ChangeLog](changelog.md)
+### July 2023 (v2023-6.1)
+  - ✨ `consolepi-menu` will now show remote ConsolePis that fail API but are reachable via SSH (in remote shell menu)
+  - ✨ Enhance consolepi-status now has `-R` (reload consolepi services) and `-B` (brief) options
+  - ✨ consolepi-showaliases now works with ser2net v3 or v4
+  > Will use ser2net v4 config (if found) only if ser2net v3 config doesn't exist.

 ### July 2023 (v2023-6.0)
   - :sparkles: Add full support for ser2netv4 add/change/rename via rename(`rn`) option in the menu, and the `consolepi-addconsole`.
   - :sparkles: Add `consolepi-convert` command, which will parse an existing ser2netv3 config (`/etc/ser2net.conf`) and create/update a ser2netv4 config (`/etc/ser2net.yaml`)